nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/source-api.md

 ## Get Source

 This endpoint fetches a specific source by its ID.
+This will return the full source object unlike listing.
 It accepts a GET request with the following parameters:

 `GET https://docsbot.ai/api/teams/:teamId/bots/:botId/sources/:sourceId`